kiquetal/functional-programming-for-java-lessons/lesson2.md

 #### A question of quantity

-One possibility static field garantize this to only be use one static
+One possibility static field garantize this to only be use one static.

 #### A question of visibility

+We are going to hide some class to improve security and modularziation.